ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

   * Seeing which ROS distributions a package supports (ROS 1 and ROS 2)
   * Linking to a packages repository, API documentation, or website
-  * Inspect a package's license, build type, maintainers, status, and dependencies
+  * Inspecting a package's license, build type, maintainers, status, and dependencies
   * Finding questions on `ROS Answers <https://answers.ros.org/questions/>`_ that involve the package

   You can think of ROS 2 index as something similar to the `Python Package Index (PyPi) <https://pypi.org/>`_ for ROS packages.